 It's no secret that maintaining long and beautiful hair requires good care.
-But, I think we can all agree, one of the most frustrating things about having long hair, is probably having to constantly deal with knots and tangles!
-Not only is it time consuming, but could also be quite painful and damaging.
+But, as we can all agree, one of the most frustrating things about having long hair (other than it taking forever to dry) is having to constantly deal with knots and tangles.
+Not only is it time-consuming but can also be quite painful and damaging.

-In this blog post, we'll share the best tips on how to detangle your hair and minimize knots.
+If you can relate, then this blog post is for you.
+Read on for our best tips on how to detangle your hair and minimize knots.

-There could be a few reasons why your hair is tangling a lot.
-Hair texture, frequency of brushing, exposure to wind, as well as the healthiness of the hair, can all contribute to matting.
+There could be a few reasons why your hair is constantly tangling.
+Hair texture, frequency of brushing, exposure to wind, as well as the healthiness of the hair can all contribute to matting.

 - It is super thick and curly